Santa Maria sopra Minerva: List of cardinal-priests from Santa Maria sopra Minerva

-Other churches with this name

-In Assisi, another church of Santa Maria sopra Minerva was built in the 16th century within the surviving cella of a late Republican temple of Minerva.
-Its Corinthian portico still stands.

 Minerva's Pulcino

 In front of the church there is one of the most curious monuments of Rome, the so-called Pulcino della Minerva.
 It is a statue designed by the Baroque era sculptor Gian Lorenzo Bernini (and executed by his pupil Ercole Ferrata in 1667) of an elephant as the supporting base for the Egyptian obelisk found in the Dominicans' garden.
 It is the shortest of the eleven Egyptian obelisks in Rome and is said to have been one of two obelisks moved from Sais, where they were built during the 589 BC-570 BC reign of the pharaoh Apries, from the Twenty-sixth dynasty of Egypt.
 The two obelisks were brought to Rome by Diocletian, during his reign as emperor from 284 to 305, for placement at the Temple of Isis, which stood nearby.
 The Latin inscription on the base, chosen by the pope who commissioned the sculpture to support the obelisk found on the site, Alexander VII, is said to represent that "...a strong mind is needed to support a solid knowledge".

 The inspiration for the unusual composition came from Hypnerotomachia Poliphili ("Poliphilo's Dream of the Strife of Love"), an unusual 15th century novel probably by Francesco Colonna.
 The novel's main character meets an elephant made of stone carrying an obelisk, and the accompanying woodcut illustration in the book is quite similar to Bernini's design for the base for the obelisk.
 The curious placement of the obelisk through the body of the elephant is identical.

 The sturdy appearance of the structure earned it the popular nickname of "Porcino" ("Piggy") for a while.
 The name for the structure eventually changed to Pulcino, the Italian for a small or little "chick".
 This may have been a reference to the comparatively short height of the obelisk or, an obscure reference to the major charity of the Dominicans to assist young women needing dowries, who made a procession in the courtyard every year.
 The latter were once depicted in a local painting as three tiny figures with the Virgin Mary presenting purses to them.